Sociedad loses ground in Spain after home loss to Villarreal

 Granada, which was coming off two straight league losses, moved to 10th place.

-The loss extended Mallorca’s winless streak to six league matches, leaving the team just outside the relegation zone.
+The loss extended Mallorca’s winless streak to six league matches, leaving the team inside the relegation zone.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports